contensis/docs-management-http/entries/get-an-entry.md

 ---
 # Entries

-An entry definition in the Management API contains a mixture of standard properties and properties that have been defined by the content type that an [entry](https://zenhub.zengenti.com/Contensis/11.0/kb/content-types-and-entries/entries/entries-overview.aspx)is based on.
+An entry definition in the Management API contains a mixture of standard properties and properties that have been defined by the content type that an [entry](https://zenhub.zengenti.com/Contensis/11.0/kb/content-types-and-entries/entries/entries-overview.aspx) is based on.

 ## Get an entry